LinaEroian/LinaEroian/README.md

  ## Hello eveyone and welcome to my QA portfolio!

+## 💡 About Me
-## I'am Lina - a passionate bug hunter 🕵️‍♀️
+I'am Lina - a passionate bug hunter 🕵️‍♀️
-After a long journey of late sleeples nights and lots of coffee, I've found my passion in QA.
-I've taught myself almost everything I know about it from scratch and I'm proud of how far I've come.
-I'am so exсited to bring value to a team and make digital experiences better and smoother for everyone.
+After exploring different paths and asking myself what kind of work makes me feel alive, I found the answer in Quality Assurance.

+I love diving into the details, uncovering issues, and making things better.
+There’s something deeply satisfying about helping create digital experiences that actually work — smoothly, beautifully, reliably.
+This journey hasn't always been easy, but every challenge has taught me something valuable.
+QA has become more than just a profession — it feels like the right place for me.
+And I’m so excited to keep growing in it, step by step.
 Thanks for visiting - feel free to explore my work.
 ---